matisanchz/TPEspecial-2/README.md

 The default will be id column

+## Condition
+In the GET endpoint, add two query params:
+    ?cond=desc or asc

+The default will be asc

 ## Pagination
 In the GET endpoint, add two query params:
     ?page=name of the page